 This means that you may be conditionally admitted following completion of steps I & II, but NOT receive a seat if you then fail to complete STEP III on time.

-STEPS I & II: TBA by the College of Nursing
+STEPS I & II: 1st Friday in November by NOON

 STEP IV (post-application deadline): TBA by the OIE

 Application STEPs & Application Checklist

 Complete the three steps below in order, or work on all three steps simultaneously.
 Check off items as you SUBMIT them to the Office of International Education.

 **Be aware that the application will time out without warning!
 Save often, and if you answering the longer questions we recommend typing them into a Word document and pasting them in to the online application.